dmd-program/dmd-100/projects/develop-brainstorm.md

    1. The designated recorder will write down the ideas onto sticky notes and put them on the poster-board.
    2. After 15 minutes, briefly discuss which ideas you like.
 7. When all group members have taken their turn, you are finished the brainstorming session.
 8. Take a picture of your poster-board of ideas and upload to the Studio.
+Follow documentation guidelines.
 9. Fill out the de-brief report.